Emphasis

 Emphasis for sans-serif fonts

 Sans-serif fonts often don’t include a distinctive italic style, even if their font includes an italic specimen.
 They look like a tilted version of the regular font — which is a little awkward.
-You should prefer bold emphasis in your Markdown when you already know the result will be displayed with a sans-serif font.
+You should prefer bold emphasis in your Markdown when you already know the result will be displayed in a sans-serif font.

 Don’t overuse it